magnars/optimus/README.md

 to think otherwise in the Clojure community, I think, with its focus on "decomplecting".
 The reason I gave up on that idea is two-fold:

+ - Assets aren't first class in the Ring middleware stack.
  - The different optimizations are not orthogonal.
- - Assets aren't first class in the Ring middleware stack.

-Some examples:
+I'll try to elaborate.

+#### First class assets

+Let's look at two examples:

 - When you bundle files together, your HTML has to reference either the bundle URL (in prod) or all the individual files (in dev).
 There